As your image collection inevitably grows huge, you will need a good program to view, sort and manage your pictures.

 Designed for KDE

-KDE is a bloated desktop environment variant of The GNU Operating System such as Linux.
+KDE is a desktop environment.
 You do not need to use KDE to run KDE software, but you do need to have the required KDE libraries installed.

 digiKam is a simple digital photo management application for KDE, which makes importing and organizing digital photos a "snap".
 The photos can be organized in albums which can be sorted chronologically, by directory layout or by custom collections.
 An easy to use interface is provided that enables you to connect to your camera and preview, download and/or delete your images.